Stefan Dušan: Family

-By his wife, Helena of Bulgaria, Emperor Dušan had at least one child, Stefan Uroš V, who succeeded his father as Emperor, r.
+By his wife, Helena of Bulgaria, Emperor Dušan had at least a son, Stefan Uroš V, who succeeded his father as Emperor, r.
 1355–1371.
-According to contemporary Byzantine historian Nicephorus Gregoras, Dušan also had a daughter, Theodora.
+Dušan and Helena also had a daughter, Theodora, who in 1351, at twelve, married the Ottoman Sultan Orhan.

-According to Gregoras, Dušan was negotiating a potential alliance with Orhan, which would have involved marrying off his daughter to Orhan himself or one of Orhan's sons in 1351.
-However, these negotiations broke down after the Serbian emissaries were attacked by Nikephoros Orsini – the marriage proposal was withdrawn and Serbia and the Ottoman Empire resumed hostilities.
 Theodora most likely died between 1352 and 1354.

+According to Nicephorus Gregoras, Dušan was negotiating a potential alliance with Orhan, which would have involved marrying off his daughter to Orhan himself or one of Orhan's sons in 1351 with the aim of signing a truce between their kingdoms.
+However, after the Serbian emissaries were attacked by Nikephoros Orsini Serbia and the Ottoman Empire resumed hostilities.

 Some historians speculate that the couple had another child, a daughter.
-J. Fine suggested that it might be "Irene", the wife of caesar Preljub (governor of Thessaly, d.
+J. Fine suggested that it might be "Irina" or "Irene", the wife of caesar Preljub (governor of Thessaly, d.
 1355–1356), mother of Thomas Preljubović (Ruler of Epirus, 1367–1384).
 In one theory, she married Radoslav Hlapen, Governor of Voden and Veria and Lord of Kastoria, after her first husband's death in 1360.
 This hypothesis is not widely accepted.